Provides a range of services to children, young people, adults and older people.

 Who we care for

-We care for people who live work or attend school in the Hills Local Government Area.
+We care for people who live, work or attend school/preschool in the western sector of the Blacktown Local Government Area.

 The following services have age restrictions;